-Here at MTS Secondary School and Powell Leadership Academy, we welcome and value your input into your child's education.
+Here at Banaadir Academy, 5-12, we welcome and value your input into your child's education.
 Our work is a shared responsibility that is built upon academic outcomes through healthy relationships and trust.
 We look forward to getting to know you and your child/children.

-If there is anything that we can do for you or your family, please do not hesitate to stop in and see us or connect with us through phone or email.
-We have an open door policy, which means, "All are welcome!"
+If there is anything that we can do for you or your family, please do not hesitate to stop in and see us, connect with a phone call or send an email.
+We have an open door policy, which means, "All Are Welcome!"

-Here's to a successful 2023-2024 school year.
-Also, please never forget that today is a wonderful day to be a wolf!
+Here's to a successful 2023-2024 school year!